A favorite fermented beverage in our home is homemade root beer.

 Leave at room temperature for a day or two longer to carbonate.
 Then refrigerate and enjoy!

-Note: only open the root beer bottles in the kitchen sink and when the bottle is very cold to prevent messy explosions!
+Only open the root beer bottles in the kitchen sink and when the bottle is very cold to prevent messy explosions!

 Sarah, The Healthy Home Economist